Hourglass-Resurrection/Hourglass-Resurrection/CONTRIBUTING.md

 Anything local to a file shall be declared in an anonymous namespace.

+We're currently targetting Windows 7 and above.
+Ensure your code can run on Windows 7.

 Includes
 --------
 MSVC C++ header include guard style (`#pragma once`).